-1 You can configure the web agent to only enforce user authentication.
-For more information, see "Web Agent Single Sign-on (SSO) Only Mode".
+$^{^1}$ You can configure the web agent to only enforce user authentication.
+For more information, see "Web Agent SSO Only Mode".

 1.2.
 Configuration Location

 Web agent configuration properties determine the behavior of the agent.
 AM stores configuration properties either centrally or locally: